WilfriedRabouin/WesnothServer/README.md

 # Wesnoth Server

-Wesnoth Server is a server for the game [The Battle for Wesnoth](https://www.wesnoth.org/).
+Wesnoth Server is a server for the game [The Battle for Wesnoth](https://www.wesnoth.org/) compatible with Windows and Linux.
 It is developed with stability, security and performance in mind.

 ## Building for Linux